 You don’t have to build a perfect system overnight.
 Start with a spreadsheet.
 Try a Canva layout.
 Or jump straight into a tool made for the job.

-But whatever you do, don’t try to run another ministry year without a church communications calendar.
+But whatever you do, don't try to run another ministry year without a church communications calendar.
+See the ultimate church communications calendar template for structure ideas.

 It’s not just about staying organized.
 It’s about leading your people with clarity, intention, and grace.